 Feature walls are perhaps the most popular space to use this tile.
 Even if only on a single wall, it’s enough to set the vibe for an entire space.

 For example, the dark stone-look feature wall in this shop creates a classic backdrop against which the colorful flowers pop.
 (Irregular hex tiles add an element of playfulness, too!)

 Here’s another feature wall, in a moody, sophisticated bedroom.
 This glossy black tile, made to look like bubble wrap, turns this room into a cozy, cave-like sleeping quarter with a playful twist.

 We love dark fireplace tile for the contrast it creates against the bright flames of a roaring (or flickering) fire.

 A matte black mosaic tile fireplace surround adds elegance to this upscale living room, and dark distressed tile flooring completes the look.

-As this example shows, dark tile and light tile can play well off of each other to accentuate a design feature.
+As this example shows, dark and light tile can play well off of each other to accentuate a design feature.

 Dark Tile Floor

 Flooring is another excellent application for it.
 Dark floor tile immediately makes a space more inviting and cozy.